pawelch96/movie_browser/README.md

-# MovieBrowser
+# Flutter Movie Browser

-This app is a part of recruitment task for Flutter Developer position at Droids on Roids.
-It allows users to browse movie database and look for some interesting financial statistics.
+This app allows users to browse movie database and look for some interesting financial statistics.
 It uses The Movie Database API as a source of data about movies, its documentation is available [here](https://developers.themoviedb.org/3/getting-started/introduction).

-## Recruitment task
+## App content

-Right now, app consists of only one screen: movie list.
-It allows user to search movies in The Movie Database.
-Your task is to add some new features to our app:

-1. As a warm up, sort movies fetched from the api by vote average.

-2. Next, implement navigation between movie list and movie details screen.
-To not spent too much time on programming simple UI, I've already implemented movie details screen for you.
-It is available as `MovieDetailsPage` class.

-3. After that, fetch detailed information about the selected movie and show its title (as a navigation bar title), budget and revenue (formatted as values in dollars).

-4. Finally, let's add some logic to the app.
-As you can see, there is one more label on the Movie Details screen: the "Should I watch it today?" label.
-Let's say, that I should watch the movie today, **if today is sunday and profit from the movie is bigger than $1000000** (by profit I mean a difference between revenue and budget).
-So, under that label show value "Yes" if the following criteria are met or "No", if they are not.
+App allows user to search movies in The Movie Database.
+It sorts results descending by average vote rating.
+Then it fetches movie details and shows its budget and revenue.
+Also if a profit from the movie is higher than $1,000,000 and it is Sunday, the app tells that the movie should be watched today.

-## Tips
+## Requirements

+To run the app, it is neccessary to provide API key, which can be obtained by registering an account [here](https://www.themoviedb.org/) and requesting for the API key.

-To regenerate JSON models, use the following command:
+To regenerate JSON models and freezed files, run:

 ```
-flutter pub run build_runner build
+flutter pub run build_runner build --delete-conflicting-outputs
 ```

-Good luck!